American men’s tennis trying to turn the corner at Australian Open after low point in 2021

 But the American with the most serendipitous path to the second week — Paul, who entered on a career-high 41st ranking — couldn’t take advantage after his likely second-round opponent, world No. 1 Novak Djokovic, was deported followed a visa controversy that dominated the run-up to the tournament.

 Instead of Djokovic, Paul ended up facing a younger Serbian, 77th-ranked Miomir Kecmanovic, for a place in the third round.
 Kecmanovic, who regards Djokovic as an idol, declared after his first-round victory that he was on a mission to avenge Djokovic’s treatment by the host nation.
-He has gotten off to an impressive start, knocking out the higher ranked Paul 7-6, 7-5, 7-6.
+He has gotten off to an impressive start, knocking out the higher-ranked Paul, 7-6 (9-7), 7-5, 7-6 (10-8).

 While the performance of Paul’s compatriots in the Australian Open will offer one gauge of American men’s tennis prospects going forward, Opelka points to a notable absence.